Interior Design Masters Program

 Presentations should be skillfully put together in such a way that it is persuasive and informative.

-History & Development of Style
+3. History and Development of Style

 What is the impact that style has made on the society throughout history, and what are the things that determine the development of style?
-Learn this and know how to create both traditional and modern styles through researching and critically analyzing prominent artists and designers through history.
+Learn this and know how to create both traditional and modern styles through researching and critically analysing prominent artists and designers through history.

 This topic teaches how artificial and natural light have a great influence on interior design.
 Further tutoring includes examining the components of lighting systems and learning how to choose and apply them in a creative but nonetheless appropriate way.

-You will learn how use these lighting components to create schemes, effects and moods for both residential and commercial interior lighting plans.
+You will learn how to use these lighting components to create schemes, effects and moods for both residential and commercial interior lighting plans.

 Space planning is one of the most exciting topics in interior design education.
 You will discover how interior spaces such as your bedroom, kitchen or living room can influence the health and well-being of those that use them.